RanjeetLokhande/Future_ready_tallent/README.md

 1. Azure AI Translator Service
 </h3>
 <h2>Problem Statement</h2>
-<p align="justify">In our increasingly more interconnected global, the need for seamless verbal exchange throughout language boundaries is extra important than ever.
-The assignment lies in offering a consumer-friendly platform wherein people can without difficulty translate content while maintaining a report in their interactions.
-The possibility is to create an green, scalable solution that addresses language translation desires and complements consumer revel in with the aid of incorporating recent search records.</p>
+<p align="justify">It is more crucial than ever to communicate verbally across linguistic barriers in our increasingly interconnected world.
+The task is to provide a user-friendly platform so that individuals may effortlessly translate content and keep a record of their interactions.
+It is possible to develop a scalable, environmentally friendly system that fulfills language translation needs and enhances user experience by integrating search results from recent times.</p>
 <h2>Project Description</h2>
-<p align="justify">The "Gotranslate" is a web application designed to facilitate language translation and maintain a history of person interactions.
-Users can enter text, and the gadget leverages Azure AI Translator service to provide accurate and contextually relevant translations.
-The software additionally consists of a characteristic to show recent searches, allowing users to revisit and reuse previous translations easily.</p><br>
+<p align="justify">A web application called "Gotranslate" was created to make language translation easier and to keep track of past contacts between users.
+When users input text, the device uses the Azure AI Translator service to translate it accurately and contextually.
+Additionally, the software has a feature that displays recent searches, making it simple for users to review and reuse previously completed translations.</p><br>
 <b>Key Features :</b>
 <ul>
     <li>Seamless Language Translation</li>